AS-L-C/emotion-detection/README.md

 This repository explores the use of EEG and time-series foundation models for emotion classification on an EEG emotion dataset.

-The project evaluates three foundation models:
+The project supports three foundation models:

 - **REVE** — [Paper](https://arxiv.org/pdf/2510.21585)
 - **CBraMod** — [Paper](https://arxiv.org/pdf/2412.07236)